robtweed/qewd-hit-platform/README.md

   - an **OpenEHR Interface** service which greatly simplifies how to maintain and fetch data from OpenEHR
   - an **Audit service** which keeps a log of all incoming requests received by the Orchestrator.

-The key idea of the QEWD HIT Platform is to remove much of the normal learning curve associated with OpenEHR, allowing you to build applications around OpenEHR quickly and simply, but in a way that can be scaled to enterprise production levels.

-See the [presentation slides](http://ec2.mgateway.com/QEWD-HIT-Platform.pdf) for further background and rationale behind the QEWD HIT Platform.

 In the [QEWD HIT Platform Github Repository](https://github.com/robtweed/qewd-hit-platform), you'll see the files for each of these Containers in their own specific folders as follows: